-The Company believes DOS47 stimulates an increase in the pH of the microenvironment surrounding the cancerous cells, effectively reversing the acidic extra-cellular conditions that are known to be necessary for cancer cell survival.
-This acidic environment can also reduce the effectiveness of some commonly used anti-neoplastic agents and therefore impede treatment directly.
-The local production of ammonia at the site of cancerous tissues is thought to readily diffuse into the cancer cells to exert a potent cytotoxic effect by interfering with their critical metabolic functions.
-In addition, the Company believes the enzymatic action of urease at the site of cancerous cells is repetitive and sustainable due to the plentiful supply of urea that is furnished by the body.
+The Company believes that its DOS47 candidates may have potential anti-cancer activity because it stimulates an increase in the pH of the microenvironment surrounding the cancerous cells.
+The local production of ammonia at the site of cancerous tissues is thought to readily diffuse into the cancer cells and may exert a potent cytotoxic effect by interfering with their critical metabolic functions.
+In addition, the Company believes that the use of DOS47 candidates may also have a synergistic effect on the efficacy of other marketed chemotherapeutics, such as vinka alkyloid analogues, where low pH can inhibit the cellular uptake of these agents.
+The Company believes the enzymatic action of urease to increase the pH at the site of cancerous cells is repetitive and sustainable due to the plentiful supply of urea that is furnished by the body.